bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 - [Creating a product request](/documentation/supplier/creating-a-product-request)

 :::warning This is just the beginning
-These articles may not cover all Eando X features, but they offer a solid starting point for you as a new supplier.
+These articles may not cover all EandoX features, but they offer a solid starting point for you as a new supplier.

 Suppliers have access to the same features as all other users, so all other documentation is relevant to you as well.
 Feel free to explore them at your convenience.
 :::